nyergler/effective-django/source/01_intro/views.rst

 Testing Your Views
 ==================

 So far our views have been pretty minimal: they leverage Django's generic views, and contain very little of our own code or logic.
-One perspective is that this is how it should be: a view takes a request, and returns a response, delegating the issue of validating input to forms, and business logic to model methods.
-This is a perspective that I subscribe to.
-The less logic contained in views, the better.
+One perspective is that this is how it should be: a view takes a request, and returns a response, delegating the issue of validating input to forms, and business logic to model methods (TK: `service layer`_).
+This is a perspective that I subscribe to: the less logic contained in views, the better.

 However, there is code in views that should be tested, either by unit tests or integration tests.
-The distinction is important: unit tests are focused on testing a single unit of functionality.
+The distinction is important: unit tests are focused on testing a single piece of functionality, usually only a single function or method.
 When you're writing a unit test, the assumption is that everything else has its own tests and is working properly.
 Integration tests attempt to test the system from end to end, so you can ensure that the points of integration are functioning properly.
 Most systems have both.

 Django has two tools that are helpful for writing unit tests for
 views: the Test Client_ and the RequestFactory_.
 They have similar